std95174/docsite/docs/docs/02-get-started.md

 # Get Started

-Welcome to **Glows.AI**!
+Welcome to **Glows.ai**!
 Here is a detailed guide to help you navigate the login and registration process, activate your account, and start using the platform with ease.

 ---

 ## **Step 1: Go to the Login Page**

-1. Open your browser and visit the [Glows.AI official website](https://glows.ai).
+1. Open your browser and visit the [Glows.ai official website](https://glows.ai).
 2. You can access the **login page** through one of the following methods:
    - Click the `Login` button in the top-right corner of the homepage.
    - Click the `Get Started` button in the middle of the homepage.